 TUM esteems variety, diversity and individuality within the family.
 This culture of appreciation adds significantly to our creation of values.
 We actively promote equal opportunities for women and men.
 We are also determined to become Germany’s most attractive technical university for women.
 As a family-oriented university, we invest in balancing family life, study and a professional needs.
 Our focus is firmly on our young talent.

 7. Engaged in dialogue with society and the general public

 TUM is responsible for encouraging dialogue in society.
 Our aim is to equip our students with the capacity to accompany social change with a sense of responsibility.
 Our broad portfolio including the TUM School of Education, the TUM School of Management and the Munich Center for Technology in Society (MCTS), coupled with our role as supporting university of the Hochschule für Politik – Bavarian School of Public Policy, give us a unique framework for holistic evaluation and steering processes.
 We actively seek out dialogue with the general public.
 Society should know what we are working on in science and technology for our future, and how we are preparing young people for tomorrow’s challenges.
 Dialogue with society helps us align our research and teaching priorities.

 The TUM family profits from mutual support and networking between its members across disciplines, nationalities, and generations.
 It unites the enthusiasm and intellectual curiosity of students, the creative spirit of graduates and the life experience of alumni in a worldwide network.
 We value the expertise of our TUM Emeriti of Excellence and their active participation as helpful advisors.

-All information cited from TUM, accurate as of 1 September 2016.
+All information cited from TUM.

 President Emeritus Wolfgang A. Herrmann welcomes you to TUM